-As sewists, we love to admire our treasured family heirlooms, yet we often keep them tucked away in our attics for “someday.”
-Designer Mary Caviness found a way to put one of her family linens to good use by turning this once tea apron for the stylish hostess of the 1930s, ’40s and ’50s into something truly special for today’s little girl.
+We love to admire our treasured family heirlooms, yet we often keep them tucked away in our attics for “someday.”
+Designer Mary Caviness found a way to put one of her family linens to good use by turning this once tea apron for the stylish hostess of the 1930s, ‘40s and ‘50s into something truly special for today’s little girl.
+You can find similar treasures among the linen stacks at estate sales and antique shops or wherever vintage linens are sold.

 The transformation from apron to pinafore takes mere minutes.
-Silk satin ribbon, Swiss entredeux and French edging lace are joined to create a simple yet elegant band to stitch to the apron waistband and crafted into straps resulting in a special occasion pinafore.
+The only requirements are a little silk satin ribbon, some Swiss entredeux and French edging lace.
+These are joined to create a simple yet elegant band to stitch to the apron waistband and crafted into straps resulting in a special occasion pinafore.
 The updated vintage piece is worn here over a high-yoked dress of pink Victorian batiste featuring puffed sleeves and a touch of ruffle at the bias-bound neckline.

 What you’ll need: